lban2049/lodash/.aigne/doc-smith/docs/api-number.md

 # Number

 This section provides a detailed reference for Lodash functions that operate on or return numbers.
-These utilities help with constraining values within a range, checking if a number falls within a specific range, and generating random numbers.
+These utilities help with common numerical tasks like clamping values within a range, checking if a number falls within specific bounds, and generating random numbers.

 For mathematical operations, see the [Math](./api-math.md) section.